 - Heat the waffles in the toaster oven 5-7 minutes until crispy.
 If you don’t have access to a toaster oven, you can also use the microwave for about 1 minute.

-How to keep waffles warm if making more than one?
+How do you keep waffles warm when making a batch?

 Preheat your oven to 250F.
 You can store the waffles in the oven to keep warm while you make the other waffles.

 I looked for a waffle iron for quite some time.
 I didn't want one that was coated in non-stick coating.
 Instead, I found one with ceramic plates!
 I love this waffle iron.
 It heats up quickly and is easy to clean!

 If you love this recipe, you should try: